xinwenfu/IoT/README.md

 ### VS Code + PlatformIO

+This is a great tutorial on using [PlatformIO with VS Code](https://docs.platformio.org/en/latest/platforms/espressif32.html#tutorials).

 1. Clone [ESP-IDF Components library](https://github.com/UncleRus/esp-idf-lib)
 2. Use ESP-IDF on PlatformIO: [Espressif IoT Development Framework under PlatformIO](https://docs.platformio.org/en/latest/frameworks/espidf.html#examples)
    - Adding EXTRA_COMPONENT_DIRS for ESP-IDF on the PlatformIO extension (different from the way it is added to the ESP-IDF extension)